 Why: If you have never visited this working farm in Queens, October is a good time to do so.
 Pick your own pumpkin as you wander through the pumpkin patch searching for the perfect jack-o-lantern.
 Get lost in the Amazing Maize Maze, a challenging three-acre interactive corn maze.

-When: The Pumpkin Patch and Maze are running Saturdays and Sundays in October.
-During the annual Children’s Fall Festival, kids are invited to wear their costumes and get spooked in the Haunted House, partake in traditional games, ride a pony and romp in the petting zoo.
-It is usually held on the last Saturday in October.
+When: The Pumpkin Patch and Maze are running Saturdays and Sundays in October, and the Haunted House is open Friday, October 25, 4-7pm.
+During the annual Children’s Fall Festival on October 27, kids are invited to wear their costumes and get spooked in the Haunted House, partake in traditional games, ride a pony and romp in the petting zoo.

 What: Old Home Day